Do you want to fix the iThemes Security email not sending issue?

 Click the Let’s Get Started button to start the process.
 Now it’s time to choose the mailer.

-The mailer service you choose here will depend on few factors like the amount of traffic your site has and the type of emails people receive from your website.
+The mailer service you choose here will depend on a few factors, like the amount of traffic your site has and the type of emails people receive from your website.

 If you need detailed information about each mailer, you can check out our complete guide to WP Mail SMTP’s mailers.